Easy guide for choosing the right photo for your puzzle

 2. Use digital images

-Pictures taken by digital cameras are mostly suitable, pictures taken by mobile phones are not suitable.
-If you wish to have a puzzle made from a slide photograph, high resolution scanner will be necessary.
-We do not suggest to use scanned photographs.
+Pictures taken by digital cameras or smartphones are mostly suitable, but the screenshot quality is not suitable.
+If you wish to have a puzzle made from a slide photograph, a high-resolution scanner will be necessary.
+We do not suggest using scanned photographs.

 3. Focus and background